Raziel7893/WindowsGSM.TerraTechWorlds/README.md

 # WindowsGSM.TerraTechWorlds
 🧩WindowsGSM plugin that provides TerraTechWorlds Dedicated server

+## To note:
+- for dedicated_server_config.json there are currently only 3 options.
+If there are more released, feel free to either modify themself or create an Issue on github

 ## PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
 THANKS!

 ### WindowsGSM Installation: